Technology Square (Cambridge, Massachusetts): Occupants

-MIT's Project MAC (1963-2004) and Artificial Intelligence Laboratory (1970-2004) occupied adjacent spaces at 545 Technology Square prior to their merger; the MIT building number assigned was NE43.
+MIT's Project MAC (1963–2004) and Artificial Intelligence Laboratory (1970–2004) occupied adjacent spaces at 545 Technology Square prior to their merger; the MIT building number assigned was NE43.
 Originally, the MIT labs occupied the 8th and 9th floors, but eventually they expanded to occupy the entire building.
 In 2004, the labs vacated Tech Square to move into their new expanded facilities in the MIT Stata Center on the main campus.
 The vacated building was completely overhauled and redesignated as 200 Technology Square.

 Many other companies and organizations have had offices in Tech Square, including Polaroid, IBM's Cambridge Scientific Center, General Electric's and then Honeywell's Cambridge Information Systems Laboratory, NASA's Electronics Research Center, Keydata Corporation, the National Bureau of Economic Research, Computer Corporation of America, Draper Laboratory, Forrester Research, the World Wide Web Consortium, the Free Software Foundation, and Akamai.

 The Central Intelligence Agency had a small office in Tech Square.
 MIT hackers placed a sign nearby, featuring the word "Intelligence".
 Below were the words "Central" and "Artificial", with arrows pointing in opposite directions.

 Hackers tapped into the elevator controls to allow their computers to summon the elevator directly to the ninth floor.

-Among the technologies developed at Technology Square are Multics, CP/CMS, Maclisp, the Macsyma computer algebra system, Logo, the Polaroid SX-70 camera (partly), the RSA cryptosystem (partly), the Zork computer game, the Model 204 database management system, the Scheme programming language, the Lisp Machine, the Curl web programming language, and the Akamai content delivery network.
+Among the technologies developed at Technology Square are the Multics, CP/CMS, and ITS operating systems, the Maclisp, Logo, MDL, and Scheme programming languages, the Macsyma computer algebra system, the Emacs editor, the Polaroid SX-70 camera (partly), the RSA cryptosystem (partly), the Zork computer game, the Model 204 database management system, the Lisp Machine, the Curl web programming language, and the Akamai content delivery network.